Skip to main content

 Do I Need a License?

 The Child Care Licensing Division (CCLD) issues three types of licenses.
 While all three licenses have health and safety requirements, they are three very different licenses.
-In most cases, both Registered Family and Certified Family Child Care licenses are in residential homes, and Certified Center licenses are in commercial buildings.
+In most cases, both Registered Family (RF) and Certified Family Child Care (CF) licenses are in residential homes, and Certified Center (CC) licenses are in commercial buildings.
 Each type of license operates under a different set of Oregon Administrative Rules (OARs).

 • They meet higher health, safety and program standards (on-site inspections).